When waiting is writhing and silence groans

 when everything in you cries to do otherwise.

-Here are some examples of the unnatural silence/stillness that damam invokes.
+Here are some examples of the silence/stillness that damam invokes.

 1 The people of the Exodus had just crossed the Red Sea on dry ground.
-To reach Canaan, they needed to pass through nations set on stopping them.
-So what would cause those nations to do the opposite?
+To reach Canaan, they needed to pass through nations set on destroying them.
+So what could possibly stop those nations even from attacking?
+Moses sang to God:

 By the power of your arm they will be as still as a stone – until your people pass by, Lord, until the people you bought pass by.
 (Ex.
 15:16)

 2 Joshua fought to deliver a city under attack, a city he had sworn to protect.
-At Joshua’s cry, heavenly bodies created by God defied natural laws he had set.
+At Joshua’s cry, God caused heavenly bodies he had created to defy natural laws he had set.

 On the day the Lord gave the Amorites over to Israel, Joshua said to the Lord in the presence of Israel: “Sun, stand still over Gibeon, and you, moon, over the Valley of Aijalon.”
 So the sun stood still and the moon stopped, till the nation avenged itself on its enemies.
 The sun stopped in the middle of the sky and delayed going down about a full day.
 (Josh 10:12-13, 14)